russellramey/jsonipsum/docs/source/index.html.md

 # Overview

 Welcome to <b>JSON:ISPUM</b>, a freely available RESTful API that returns randomly generated text (lorem ipsum) in JSON format.
-Also request fake application or website data like names, emails, usernames and passwords to be used for design, development, wireframing or placeholder purposes.
+Also request fake application or website data like names, emails, usernames and passwords to be used for design, development, wireframing, testing or placeholder purposes.

 ### Features